Editorial only. Informational, not legal advice. Renters must verify licence, IDP, insurance and Thai traffic law themselves. Our standards →

 Read the guide

-Law summary last verified 25 May 2026.
+Licence summary last verified 23 August 2026.
 Enforcement and rules change — always confirm with official Thai sources before you ride.

 Quick answers